kamaliah41/shape-and-color-records/README.md

 - Database connection can be modified through the `.env` file.
 - Internet connection is required to load Bootstrap and SweetAlert2 CDN resources.
 - The application has been tested locally using XAMPP.

+## If the application cannot connect to the database:

+- Ensure MySQL service is running.

+- Ensure the database name is: intern_assessment_db

+- Verify your .env database credentials.

+- Run

+- php artisan config:clear

+- php artisan cache:clear

+- restart the application.

 ---